zhaojh329/rtty/README_ZH.md

                                  character:letter, number, underline and short line)
         -h, --host=string        Server's host or ipaddr(Default is localhost) -p, --port=number        Server port(Default is 5912)
-        -d, --description=string Adding a description to the device(Maximum 126 bytes) -a                       Auto reconnect to the server
+        -d, --description=string Add a description to the device(Maximum 126 bytes) -a                       Auto reconnect to the server
         -s                       SSL on
+        -C, --cacert             CA certificate to verify peer against" -c, --cert               Certificate file to use"
-        -D                       Run in the background
+        -k, --key                Private key file to use" -D                       Run in the background
         -t, --token=string       Authorization token
         -f username              Skip a second login authentication.
 See man login(1) about the details